AssassinUKG/auto_meta/README.md

 3. Set the LHOST
 4. Set the LPORT
 5. Set ExitOnSession false
-6. Ran as a job in he background
+6. Ran as a job in the background
 7. List the job (check its running)
 8. Set back command to return to normal meterpreter shell ready for next.